dotnet/linker/docs/design/steps-explained.md

 this reference, and add this to the queue of items to be processed.
-For instance, if a source assembly has a call to `Console.WriteLine`, the linker will resolve the appropriate method `WriteLine` in the `System.Console` type from the mscorlib assembly, and add it to the queue.
-When this WriteLine method will be dequeued, and processed, the linker will go through everything that is used in it, and add it to the queue, if they have not been processed already.
+For instance, if a source assembly has a call to `Console.WriteLine`, the linker will resolve the appropriate method `WriteLine` in the `System.Console` type from the `System.Console` assembly, and add it to the queue.
+When this `WriteLine` method is dequeued, and processed, the linker will go through everything that is used in it, and add it to the queue, if they have not been processed already.